cperezabo/mikrotik-updater/README.md

 You need to create a source file inside the `sources` folder and fill up the following variables:

-* `private_key`: A private RSA key to be used to connect to the device.
-Before, you have to generate a public RSA key and import it into every device).
+- `private_key`: The private RSA key used to connect to each device
-* `username`: The username linked to the imported public key.
+- `username`: The username linked to the public RSA key.
-* `hosts`: An array of the devices to be updated.
+- `hosts`: An array of the devices to be updated.

 > You can find a `demo` file inside `sources` for a quickstart.